-Be careful with USB devices that are currently in use on the host!
-For example, if you allow your guest to connect to your USB hard disk that is currently mounted on the host, when the guest is activated, it will be disconnected from the without a proper shutdown.
+Note: Be careful with USB devices that are currently in use on the host!
+For example, if you allow your guest to connect to your USB hard disk that is currently mounted on the host, when the guest is activated, it will be disconnected from the host without a proper shutdown.
 This may cause data loss.

 In addition to allowing a guest access to your local USB devices, VirtualBox even allows your guests to connect to remote USB devices by use of the VRDP protocol.
-For details about this, see Section 6.4.3, "Remote USB".
+For details about this, see chapter 7.4.3, Remote USB, page 79.